frederic-perez/AmE-dictionary/dictionary.md

 __snowbank__ _He was driving and crashed into a snowbank._
 __snowmobiler__
 __snowshoeing__
-__snub__ :six: /snʌb/ _v_ Rebuff, ignore, or spurn disdainfully. _Syn_ insult, slight, affront, humiliate _Putin is not just snubbing the United States and the G8._ _He snubbed faculty members and students alike._ :es: _desaire, repulsa_
+__snub__ :seven: /snʌb/ _v_ Rebuff, ignore, or spurn disdainfully. _Syn_ insult, slight, affront, humiliate _Putin is not just snubbing the United States and the G8._ _He snubbed faculty members and students alike._ :es: _desaire, repulsa_
 __snubbed__
 __snubs__
 __snuff out__ _v_